 Have you forgotten to optimize your 404 page?
 Are you still using an out-of-the box 404 template?
-Nobody likes arriving unexpectedly at a “Page Not Found”, but with a custom 404 page you’re more likely to induce the user to stick around.
+Of course, no user likes arriving unexpectedly at a “Page Not Found”, but with a custom 404 page you’re more likely to induce the user to stick around.
+In fact, a well-optimized 404 page that provides a good user experience (UX) can actually turn lost visitors into converting customers.
 A little humor, clean layout and good design make all the difference.

 If It’s Broken, Fix It